 'McCarthy speaks to us in the thrilling, apocalyptic tones of an Old Testament prophet' – Sunday Telegraph

-Set on the south-western ranches in the years before the Second World War, Cormac McCarthy's The Crossing follows the fortunes of sixteen-year-old Billy Parham and his younger brother Boyd.
-Fascinated by an elusive wolf that has been marauding his family's property, Billy captures the animal - but rather than kill it, sets out impulsively for the mountains of Mexico to return it to where it came from.
+Sixteen-year-old Billy Parham and his younger brother Boyd are fascinated by an elusive wolf that has been marauding his family's property.
+Billy captures the animal but, rather than kill it, sets out impulsively for the mountains of Mexico to return it to from where it came.

 On his return, he will find himself – and his world – irrevocably changed.
 His innocence lost at a cruel price, the desolate beauty of the border will beckon once again . . .